vindar/tgx/docs/intro_api_2D.md

 @section sec_extensions TGX extensions via external libraries

-TGX implements bindings that makes it easy to use external libraries to add new capabilities to the Image class, such as displaying classic image format (PNG, GIF, JPEG) and TrueType fonts...
+TGX implements bindings that make it easy to use external libraries to add new capabilities to the Image class, such as displaying classic image formats (PNG, GIF, JPEG) and TrueType fonts...

 @subsection subsec_openfontrender Drawing text with TrueType fonts

-Install Takkao's **OpenRenderFont** library from  https://github.com/takkaO/OpenFontRender/.
+Install Takkao's **OpenFontRender** library from https://github.com/takkaO/OpenFontRender/.

 Simply include both libraries into the project to activate the bindings between TGX and OpenFontRender:
 ~~~{.cpp}